jvangore31/products-backend/README.md

 3. Inside psql, create a database and user:

     CREATE DATABASE products_db;
-    CREATE USER products_user WITH PASSWORD 'password';
+    CREATE USER interview_user WITH PASSWORD 'password';
-    GRANT ALL PRIVILEGES ON DATABASE products_db TO products_user;
+    GRANT ALL PRIVILEGES ON DATABASE products_db TO interview_user;

 4. Exit psql: